reveal/revealjs.com/src/other/upgrading.md

 layout: default
 ---

-# Upgrading from 3.X to 4.0
+# Upgrading from version 3 to 4.0

 TODO